liquidz00/Patcher/README.md

 ```
 - The `--path` option specifies the directory where the reports will be saved.
 - The optional `--pdf` flag indicates if PDF reports should be generated in addition to Excel files.

+For additional command options to use, visit the [Command Options](https://github.com/liquidz00/patcher/wiki/Command-Options) in the Wiki.

 ### Customizing Report UI
 To customize the UI elements like header and footer text after the initial setup, edit the `ui_config.py` file in the project directory.
 Changes will be reflected in subsequent reports.